 The practicality of the Simplified Building Energy Model – the most common method used to determine Energy Performance Certificates – is increasingly being questioned as MEES legislation approaches.

-With Minimum Energy Efficiency Standards (MEES) legislation coming into force next year, the issue of building energy performance – and how it is measured – has come sharply into focus.
+With Minimum Energy Efficiency Standards (MEES) legislation soon coming into force, the issue of building energy performance – and how it is measured – has come sharply into focus.

 As of April 2018, MEES will bring in a new legal standard for minimum energy efficiency that applies to rented commercial buildings, posing both obstacles and opportunities for landlords, developers, lenders and investors.